gem/oq-engine/doc/risklite.rst

 ``executor.map`` in terms of memory consumption, since the number of scheduled tasks is limited by the pool size.
 In case of memory problems you can reduce it, by trading memory for speed.
+If the order of the output does not matter, it is best to use ``runner.run`` which saves memory since it does not store the intermediate results.

 Since it is pretty difficult to debug error in parallel code, ``risklite.parallel`` provides a ``BaseRunner`` class too: